MAKING A COMPLAINT

 Upon lodgement with the ISU:

-Your complaint will be promptly directed to the line manager who the ISU considers is best placed to handle the complaint.
+- Your complaint will be promptly directed to the line manager, such as Head of School or PVC, who the ISU considers is best placed to handle the complaint.

-A detailed flowchart outlining general complaint handling process is available here, from the ISU website.
+A detailed flowchart outlining the general complaint handling process is available here, from the ISU website.

 The line manager who is handling the complaint may contact the respondent and given them the opportunity to respond to the complaint.

-No, Curtin University welcomes feedback from our students and will not tolerate unfair treatment committed against a complainant.
+No, Curtin University welcomes feedback from students and will not tolerate unfair treatment committed against a complainant.
 If you are still concerned, you may choose to lodge a complaint anonymously.
+Do keep in mind that there are limits to anonymous complaints such as inability for the investigating person to seek clarification and provide feedback.

 You should receive a written response outlining the resolution outcome and the reasons for it once a decision has been made.
 If you are not happy with the outcome, you may be eligible to request a review.